 Skeleton Shrimp (Caprella spp.)

 Description: Sometimes referred to as the “praying mantises of the sea” due to their appearance.
 Their bodies are cylindrical and long, growing up to 4 cm in length.
-They have two pair of legs attached to the front of their bodies which are a form of powerful claws used for defense and capturing food.
+They have two pair of legs attached to the front of their bodies used for defense and capturing food.
 For their rear, they have three pairs of legs, used to grasp and hold on to surfaces.
-Skelton shrimps color ranged from a light brown to a light red, which help them camouflage.
+Skelton shrimp color ranges from a light brown to a light red, which help them camouflage.

 Habitat: This species lives in intertidal zones ranging from Oregon to California.